 Following an initial desktop assessment of the potential biodiversity importance of our landholdings globally, we have conducted 19 baseline biodiversity surveys at prioritised sites and more surveys are ongoing.

 We have confirmed that the majority of these sites have considerable biodiversity value and/or potential.
-To date, in consultation with local stakeholders and conservation organisations, we have prepared local Biodiversity Action Plans (BAPs) for five of them – three sites in the UK and two in Sweden.
+To date, in consultation with local stakeholders and conservation organisations, we have prepared local Biodiversity Action Plans (BAPs) for six of them.
 The information gathered in the baseline biodiversity surveys has enabled conservation measures to be targeted in areas where they will be most beneficial and to support future site development.
 Plans take into account that each site is part of the wider local landscape and consider habitats and species of regional to national conservation importance, including those which may cross the site boundary.